amitjadhav-1996/Tata-Motors-Car-Sales-Analytics-Report/README.md

  11. Null values replaced according to data type of column.
  12. Perfomed splitting and Merging columns wherever required.

-KEY INSIGHTS DISCOVERED
+3) KEY INSIGHTS DISCOVERED:
-💰 Revenue Insights
+   1. Revenue Insights:

-Total revenue across FY2019-25 crossed ₹850+ Crores Nexon is the highest revenue generating model contributing ~28% of total sales Q3 (Oct-Dec) festive season consistently drives 35% higher sales than other quarters FY2023-24 recorded highest ever annual revenue with 22% YOY growth
+            Total revenue across FY2019-25 crossed ₹700+ Crores.
+            Curvv EV is the highest revenue generating model contributing ~15% of total sales.
+            Q4 (Jan-Mar) Quarter generates more than other quarters.
+            2020 recorded highest ever annual revenue.

-⚡ EV Insights
+   2. EV Insights:

-EV sales share grew from 8% in FY2020 to 31% in FY2025
+            EV sales were highest in 2020 then kept dropping sharply till 2024.
             Nexon EV is the best selling electric vehicle across all years South India leads EV adoption with Karnataka and Tamil Nadu in top 3 states EV certified dealers generate 2.4x more revenue than non-certified dealers

 🗺️ Regional Insights